The most famous sculptor of his day, Auguste Rodin is rightfully acknowledged as having revolutionized the...view artist

 - Rubric will be used to assess student planning and creation of a work of art that demonstrates understanding of transformation and congruence.

-- Student self-assessment will be used to assess students’ ability to critique art based on persobe used to assess student planning and creation of a work of art that demonstrates understanding of transformation and congruence.
+- Student self-assessment will be used to assess students’ ability to critique art based on personal criteria.

 coordinate planeordered pairx-coordinatey-coordinatequadrantsymmetrytransformationtranslation (slide)rotation (turn)reflection (flip)

 - Slides of works of art